Updated September 5, 2021

 Her violent ex-husband.
 But, as she explained, also in a happy voice, she couldn’t take the responsibility for that decision.
 “I just can’t do it,” she said, laughing into her white zin.
 Myself, also half drunk with her, agreed that that this was the right decision.
 As I wondered if I was now a party to a murder conspiracy.

 Chicago.
 That would explain some things.
 Like how the developer would disappear in his rock star style bus in the middle of August to go vacation in Chicago.
 Who does that?
 He had property at Lake Tahoe as well as a place in Palm Springs.
 Here he was, though, going to Chicago.
 For the second time that I knew about.

 I found out years later that there was a well known group called the Chicago Outfit.
 They had been around since prohibition and Al Capone.
 This is a grainy photo off the web of the group in 1985.
 I don’t recognize anyone.
 And yes, the developer was Italian-American.

 We maintained the grounds of the developer’s personal residence in Sacramento because we wanted his commercial property accounts.
-That’s where the money was, not with private homes.
+That’s where the money was in landscape maintenance, not with private homes.
 His property was the exception, though, and it paid as much as a commercial account.

 When I was put in charge of the house many questions arose.
 I thought at first that the developer worried about kidnapping.
 But that didn’t explain everything.